selimslab/selimslab.github.io/_posts/2022-4-12-decisions.md

 ---

-We make even major decisions with little forethought.
+We make even major decisions carelessly

 a little forethought can prevent a lot of pain later.

 ---

 Solve physical needs before deciding

 Get some sleep

+Define goals, inputs, and deadline

 Identify emotions

 Create a process and go through it with people you respect

-Make a move, don't stuck

 If its reversible, take a chance